Atharva-2715/FocusFlow/README.md

+💻 FocusFlow
-# FocusFlow FocusFlow is a tool designed to enhance productivity and engagement during virtual meetings and online classes.
-It monitors the attention of participants by detecting whether they are multitasking, distracted, or absent, and sends real-time alerts to the host if attention drops.
+FocusFlow is a real-time attention monitoring tool designed for virtual meetings and online classrooms.
+It detects whether a participant is present, focused, or multitasking — and alerts the host if attention drops.

+Built during a hackathon at VIT Chennai by Team Error 404.

-Features
+🚀 Features
-Real-time attention detection using webcam feed
+✅ Real-time attention tracking via webcam

-Automatic alert system when a participant is not paying attention or is absent

-Simple, user-friendly web interface for both participants and hosts

-Integration with facial landmark detection for precise attention tracking
+✅ Alerts host if participant is absent, distracted, or multitasking

+✅ Simple and clean web interface

+✅ Seamless integration with video calls and virtual sessions

-Tech Stack
+🛠 Tech Stack
-Python: Core logic and attention detection algorithm

-pygetwindow: For window management and determining active applications

-dlib: For facial landmark detection and eye aspect ratio (EAR) calculation

-numpy: For numerical operations and calculations in the algorithm

-HTML/CSS/JS: Front-end for the user interface
+Backend & Logic:

+Python

+dlib (facial landmark detection)

+pygetwindow (detect active application)

+numpy (numerical computations)

+Frontend:

+HTML

+CSS

+JavaScript

-Installation
+🧪 Installation
-To get started, clone the repository and install the necessary dependencies:

 bash
 Copy
 Edit
 git clone https://github.com/your-username/focusflow.git
 cd focusflow
 pip install -r requirements.txt
+Make sure you have a webcam connected and Python 3.7+ installed.

-How It Works
+⚙️ How It Works
-The system uses webcam feed to analyze the participant's eye movements and determine if they are paying attention.
+The Python script uses dlib to track facial landmarks and detect eye aspect ratio (EAR).

+pygetwindow checks if Zoom, Meet, or any specified app is the active window.

-If the attention drops (e.g., the user is looking away or not present), the system triggers an alert to the host.
+If the user is not attentive or has switched windows, a real-time alert is sent to the host.

-The host is notified in real-time through an alert message, prompting them to take action.

-Usage
-Run the Python script to start the attention detection.

-Open the web interface to monitor the session.

-The system will continuously track the participants' attention during the session.

-Contributing
-Feel free to fork the repository, create a branch, and submit pull requests.
-If you have any questions or suggestions, don’t hesitate to open an issue!
+The web interface displays current attention status for quick monitoring.